Two more states, Indiana and Wisconsin, will go before an appeals court this week.

 The 7th Circuit Court of Appeals will hear arguments in the Indiana gay marriage case in a Chicago courtroom Tuesday morning beginning at 10:30 Lafayette time.
 There will be 20 minutes set aside for attorneys for same sex couples and another 20 minutes for the state.
 Solicitor General Thomas Fisher will make those arguments.
 Then, both sides in a Wisconsin case will get the same opportunity.
 A three judge panel that will be drawn from the 10 judges in the 7th Circuit will decide the case.
 Seven of them were appointed by Republican Presidents, Three by Democrats.

 Ten states are urging the judges to uphold the bans.

 Ten states have joined in filing an amicus brief in support of gay marriage bans in Wisconsin and Indiana.
 The states are urging the 7th Circuit Court of Appeals in Chicago to uphold restrictive marriage bans in two challenges to be heard before the court on Tuesday… States involved in the brief include Alabama, Alaska, Arizona, Colorado, Idaho, Louisiana, Oklahoma, South Carolina, South Dakota and Utah.

 The Wisconsin plaintiffs got a send-off in Madison.

 Two gay couples suing for the right to marry are off to Chicago to listen to oral arguments before a federal appeals court.
 Carol Schumacher and Virginia Wolf and Judi Trampf and Katy Heyning boarded a bus Monday morning after a send-off at the OutReach LGBT Center in Madison.
 About two dozen people showed up to see them off.

 LGBTQ Nation reports:

-Find more articles and gay wedding resources in Colorado.
+Find more articles and gay wedding resources.